cynthinaW/Website-Traffic-Analysis-Python/README.md

 # Website-Traffic-Analysis
-Using the Python libraries to plot and utilize statistical techniques to understand the traffic better, providing insights to enhance performance
+Using the Python libraries for ploting and applying statistical techniques to analyze traffic patterns, ultimately providing strategic insights through Decks to enhance overall performance.

 Tools: Python, CSV files